Poleth Méndes: Career

-She made her maiden Paralympic appearance representing the Ecuador at the 2016 Summer Paralympics.
+She made her first Paralympic appearance representing Ecuador at the 2016 Summer Paralympics.
 She was also the flag bearer for Ecuador during the 2016 Summer Paralympics Parade of Nations.
 She also claimed a silver medal in the women's shot put F20 category at the 2017 World Para Athletics Championships.

 She clinched gold medal with a new world record of 14.39 in the women's F20 shot put event during the 2020 Summer Paralympics.
 Coincidentally, her sister won bronze medal in the same discipline making it a rare instance of athletes coming from same family who go on to win medals in a same competition.
 Poleth Isamar Mendes Sanchez won Ecuador's first ever gold medal in Paralympics history while her younger sister Anaís Méndez won Ecuador's first ever bronze medal in Paralympics history.
 Prior to the 2020 Summer Paralympics, Ecuador had never won a Paralympic medal.